akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 This paper provides two insights:

 * The representation quality improves with the fraction of the image masked (up to a point).
-* Instead of feeding an image with masked parts to the encoder, it is better to just not use the masked parts as an input.
+* Instead of feeding an image with masked parts to the encoder, it is better to just not use the masked parts as an input[^not_feeding_masked_patches].
 This is easy to do for an image-divided-into-patches and a transformer like in ViT, but next to impossible for a CNN.

+[^not_feeding_masked_patches]: If the masked patches are used as input, the model has to learn to ignore them.
+Since MAE masks 75% of the image, there is probably no benefit to representing which areas of the image are masked (they are represented implicitly, since there is no contribution from the masked patches).
+By asking the model to learn-to-ignore, we are wasting model capacity while also risking falling into a local minimum where the masked patches are not totally ignored.
+Note that in transformers we can hardcode to ignore masked patches while feeding them as input, but this is more computationally-expensive and requires changing the implementation; for a convnet this may be impossible.

 <figure id='mae'>
   <img style="width: 75%; display: box; margin: auto" src="{{site.url}}/resources/masked_image_modelling/mae.png" alt="MAE architecture"/>